helyo-world/helyo.world/_drafts/howto-build-great-mvp-fast.md

 - tools
 ---

 One of the first things a startuper has to do to get started is building a basic version of their app/website/product to show it to investors.
-This MVP<sup>[1]</sup> often needs to be done fast, without sacrificing quality.
+This MVP often needs to be done fast, without sacrificing quality.

 After working on a few MVPs, we have picked up a few tricks that might help you get your product up and running quickly.